haiphanNJIT/SecureSGD/README.md

 # Requirement
 The software is written in tensorflow.
-It requires the following packages: python3
+It requires the following packages: python3,
-Tensorflow 1.1 or later
+Tensorflow 1.1 or later.

 If you use this code, please cite our paper.